Theological/Intellectual Dictionary SEARCH A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Subsistence- in Christian Theology, any of the three Persons of the Godhead constituting the Trinity predominantly the Person of Jesus Christ in which divine and human natures are united; hypostasis.

-Subterfuge- an artifice or expedient used to evade a rule, escape a consequence, hide something, etc. Deception, scheme, trick, dodge, ruse.
+Subterfuge- an artifice or expedient used to evade a rule, escape a consequence, hide something, etc. Deception, scheme, trick, sophistry, facade, wile, con, gimmick, ploy, racket, scam, tactic, ruse.
 Something intended to misrepresent the true nature of an activity; "he wasn't sick--it was just a subterfuge".
-An artifice, artificial, bogus, sophistry, counterfeit, phony, facade, fake.
-To evade, escape, flee (fugutive) secretly by stealth," from subter "beneath".
+To evade or escape using cunning deception.
+From subter "beneath, below" and fuge (to flee-fugutive).

 Swoon Theory- false teaching basic to Islam that Jesus Christ was given narcotics while on the cross, faked his death, then was pulled off the cross while still alive and taken secretly away, while a replacement died in his place.

 Synergistic- using sections of knowledge together to produce an enhanced effect.
 Using knowledge or ideas together so the total effect is greater than the sum of the two (or more).
+Cooperative, concurrent.
 Ant. antagonistic.

 Synthesis- the combination of thesis and antithesis in the Hegelian dialectical process whereby a new and higher level of truth is produced.